montagejs/frb/README.md

     argument of the left argument.
 -   `get`: corresponds to observing the value for a key (second argument) in a collection (first argument).
+-   `with`: corresponds to observing the right expression using the left expression as the source.
 -   `has`: corresponds to whether the key (second argument) exists within a collection (first argument)
 -   `mapBlock`: the left is the input, the right is an expression to